 The metering of the size of final supplies of electricity, natural gas, and supplies of heat and cold, including supplies of hot water, enjoys a long-standing tradition in the Czech Republic.
 This system currently provides sufficient information to final customers on actual consumption over a given period.

-Metering and billing obligations are transposed by Act No 458/2000, the Energy Act, and by Act No 406/2000 on energy management, as amended, as well as by Implementing Decree No 82/2011, as amended, on the metering of electricity and on the method for determining compensation for damage in cases of the illegal offtake, illegal supply, illegal transmission or illegal distribution of electricity, and Implementing Decree No 108/2011, as amended, on the metering of gas and on the method for determining compensation for cases of the illegal supply, illegal transmission or illegal distribution of gas and on the method for determining compensation for damage in cases of the illegal supply, illegal supply, illegal transmission or illegal distribution of gas.
+Metering and billing obligations are transposed by Act No 458/2000, the Energy Act, and by Act No 406/2000 on energy management, as amended, as well as by Implementing Decree No 82/2011, as amended, on the metering of electricity and on the method for determining compensation for damage in cases of the illegal offtake, illegal supply, illegal transmission or illegal distribution of electricity, and Implementing Decree No 108/2011, as amended, on the metering of gas and on the method for determining compensation for cases of the illegal supply, illegal transmission or illegal distribution of gas.